CycodeLabs/cimon-action/README.md

 # Secure your CI with Cimon

-Cimon detects and stops software supply-chain attacks, including those targeting SolarWinds and CodeCov, through a developer-friendly experience.
+Cimon (pronounced **/ˈsaɪmən/**) detects and stops software supply-chain attacks, including those targeting SolarWinds and CodeCov, through a developer-friendly experience.

 By utilizing the revolutionary eBPF technology, Cimon monitors and mitigates attacks within the kernel, denying access to users' assets as soon as they arise.